 — Jameis Winston, h/t Pro Football Talk

-But about 10 months after the incident, he changed his story.
-In an interview on ESPN’s Draft Academy with Michigan coach Jim Harbaugh before the NFL Draft and being taken with the first-overall pick by the Tampa Bay Buccaneers, Winston claimed it wasn’t an accident.
+About 10 months after the incident, he changed his story.
+In an interview on ESPN‘s Draft Academy with Michigan coach Jim Harbaugh on the Tuesday night before the 2015 NFL Draft, the first-overall pick by the Tampa Bay Buccaneers claimed it wasn’t an accident.

 “Well, a week before, it was my buddy’s birthday and we had got a cake.
 And we met a dude that worked inside Publix and he said, ‘Hey, anytime you come in here, I got you.’
 So that day we just walked out and he hooked us up with that.
 When I came in to get crab legs, did the same thing, and he just gave them to me, and I walked out.”

 — Jameis Winston in ESPN Draft Academy interview

 If this is the case, it isn’t something anyone knew about because not even Seminoles head coach Jimbo Fisher knew about this at the time, which is something I would think Winston would mention when meeting with his coach.